EcmaTC53/spec/docs/Hardware Components/sensors/Accelerometer-Gyroscope-InvenSense-MPU9250.md

 **Module Specifier**: `embedded:sensor/Accelerometer-Gyroscope/MPU9250`

-The `MPU9250` Sensor Class implements an `Accelerometer` Sensor Class with properties returned by the `sample` method.
-Additional properties of a `Gyroscope` Sensor Class are also included.
+The `MPU9250` Sensor Class implements an `Accelerometer` and `Gyroscope` Sensor Classes as a compound sensor.

 The `MPU9250` device also hosts an `AK8963` sensor.
 To access the `AK8963`, the MPU9250 must be instantiated first to allow passthrough access to the sensor.